 The third factor, which only gradually becomes apparent is the use of big data and online profiles for political marketing, customized according to personal characteristics of individuals.
-“Until the 2016 US presidential elections, political campaigns were based on demographic concepts and candidates attempted to reach a comprehensive electoral groups defined by gender, ethnicity, religion, or region,” said Alexander Nix, a man with huge influence, yet almost unknown to the public.
-He is a man who is the architect behind the success of Brexit, as well as victory of Donald Trump.
+“Until the 2016 US presidential elections, political campaigns were based on demographic concepts and candidates attempted to reach comprehensive electoral groups defined by gender, ethnicity, religion, or region,” said Alexander Nix, a man with huge influence, yet almost unknown to the public.
+He is a man who is the architect behind the success of Brexit, as well as the victory of Donald Trump.
 His company developed a unique technology that combines personality analysis (Psychometrics) with the individualization of political messages on social networks.

 The crisis of the media and the emergence of alternative media

 The fourth factor which led us to the current crisis (although, of course, the list is much longer) is the massive change in the way people receive information.
 Hierarchical model – we (media professionals) create the content, and you (the public) consume it – is increasingly being challenged and replaced by online media.
-According to the survey by the Pew Research Center 44% of Americans access the news through Facebook.
-Facebook thus became the de-facto media with a market share of 44 percent.
+According to the survey by the Pew Research Center, 44% of Americans access the news through Facebook.
+Facebook thus became the de-facto media with a market share of 44 per cent.
 According to GLOBSEC Trends opinion poll data, 26% of Czechs, 17% of Slovaks and 16% of Hungarians use so-called alternative media as their primary source of information.

 Content of what everybody sees on his Facebook is different and consists of complex algorithms that support our existing opinions (based on past preferences) to display content that is consistent with them.
 The result is the so-called “filter bubbles” that enclosed us in a virtual bubble into which penetrate only messages, comments, statuses that are largely consistent with how we perceive the world.
-In practice, this leads to the situation that we are less exposed to different ideas, if we do not deliberately seek them.
+In practice, this leads to the situation that we are less exposed to different ideas if we do not deliberately seek them.
 At the same time, discussions in cyberspace degenerated into personal attacks where online lynch squads are mobilised to attack their ideological opponents.

-If we add the decline of the traditional media, which are struggling to survive and the boom in so-called fake news content based on lies and misrepresentation of reality, the outcome is polarization of society never seen in a modern history.
+If we add the decline of the traditional media, which are struggling to survive and the boom in so-called fake news content based on lies and misrepresentation of reality, the outcome is the polarization of society never seen in modern history.
 In the world of social media, where people like and share the headlines and do not read long texts, where emotional video wins over an evidence-based analysis, it is the populists and extremists who thrive.
-They seized all the opportunities of this new reality and used the social media and fake news to make their case for a rearrangement of the society according to their perverted ideas.
+They seized all the opportunities of this new reality and used social media and fake news to make their case for a rearrangement of the society according to their perverted ideas.